Morgan Plus 8: Engines

 In 1996, the Rover 4.6 L engine became an option, still using the Lucas 14CU fuel injection system.
-From 1998 the overseas model began to use the GEMS fuelling system and by 2000 all Morgan Plus 8s were fuelled by the GEMS system as used on the Range Rover P38a between 1994 and 1999.
+From 1998 the overseas model began to use the GEMS fuelling system and by 2000 all Morgan Plus 8s were fuelled by the GEMS system as used on the Range Rover P38A between 1994 and 1999.

-On the 2012 Geneva Motor Show, Morgan introduced a new edition of the Plus 8 roadster, powered by a 4.8L BMW V8-Engine.
-At the same show, Morgan also introduced an electric version of the Plus 8 roadster - called the Plus E - which is powered by a Zytek 70 kW (94 bhp) 300Nm electric motor.
+On the 2012 Geneva Motor Show, Morgan introduced a new edition of the Plus 8 roadster, powered by a 4.8-litre BMW V8 engine.
+At the same show, Morgan also introduced an electric version of the Plus 8 roadster – called the Plus E – which is powered by a Zytek 70 kW (94 bhp) 300Nm electric motor.

 United States sales

 For almost two decades during the 1950s and 1960s, North America took the greater bulk of Morgan production.
 Popularity in the UK and Europe had greatly fallen during that era.
 The era ended with the advent of the strong emission and structural laws.
 Luckily, the failure of the modern looking +4+ and the arrival of the powerful Plus 8 rekindled interest in the home market in the whole line.

 In the US, a way was found to keep importing Morgans after 1974.
-From 1974 to 1992, all imported Morgans (of which 98% were Plus 8s) to the United States were converted to run on propane as fuel to pass the U.S. emissions regulations.
+From 1974 to 1992, all imported Morgans (of which 98 percent were Plus 8s) to the United States were converted to run on propane as fuel to pass U.S. emissions regulations.

-When the Rover Group re-certified their V-8 engine for use in the Range Rover SUV sold in the U.S., Morgan made a gasoline-powered +8 available with the same engine in the same tune and with the same anti-emission devices.
+When the Rover Group re-certified their V8 engine for use in the Range Rover SUV sold in the U.S., Morgan made a petrol-powered +8 available with the same engine in the same tune and with the same anti-emission devices.
 As safety regulations continue to change, Morgan was again challenged in 2006 to meet the new structural requirements announced by the NHTSA in 2000.
 A request for an exemption to the law on airbags was refused and the importation of traditional (classic) Morgans ceased.